Business models for sustainable businessThe page was last modified:

 Links and detailed information

-The Swedish Agency for Economic and Regional Growth (Tillväxtverket) has collected information about circular business models and social entrepreneurship.
+The Swedish Agency for Economic and Regional Growth (Tillväxtverket) has collected information about social entrepreneurship.

 Social entrepreneurship on The Swedish Agency for Economic and Regional Growth’s website (in Swedish)